-In order to enable decision-makers to apply central concepts of climate diplomacy, the German Federal Foreign Office has embarked on a two-track executive training for diplomats, which aims to impart key skills and up-to-date knowledge.
+In order to enable foreign ministry staff to apply central concepts of climate diplomacy, the German Federal Foreign Office has embarked on a two-track executive training programme for diplomats, which aims to impart key skills and up-to-date knowledge.

-The first track is a one-week training programme by the Federal Foreign Office for German diplomats and embassy staff on the main current topics in the field of climate and energy policy.
-Individual sessions span energy policy as a foreign policy issue, Germany's energy mix, future challenges of energy policy, UN climate change negotiations and the functioning of the European Emissions Trading System.
+The first track is a training programme by the Federal Foreign Office for German diplomats and embassy staff on current and main topics of climate and energy policy.
+Individual sessions span energy policy as a foreign policy subject, Germany's energy mix, future challenges for energy policy, UN climate change negotiations, and the functioning of the European Emissions Trading System.
 The training includes lectures, group work and delegation visits to think tanks, advisory bodies and NGOs.
-Leading experts from ministries, universities and think tanks are invited to provide insight, share their experience in negotiations and give ideas for further development of an ambitious global climate policy.
-Headquarter and embassy workers exchange their experience in implementing climate and energy diplomacy projects in their host countries, thus disseminating best practices among German foreign missions.
+Leading experts from ministries, universities and think tanks are invited to provide insights, share their experience in negotiations and contribute ideas for the further development of an ambitious global climate policy.
+Headquarter and embassy staff exchange their experience in implementing climate and energy diplomacy projects in their host countries, thus disseminating best practices among German foreign missions.